Contributing¶

 When working on a simple fix or change that would be covered by non-functional tests, one can run the following part of the test suite quickly:

-(.venv) $ pytest lib/src tests/unit
+(.venv) $ pytest lib/src lib/tests/unit

-$ tox -e tests-doctest -e tests-unit
+$ tox -e tests-lib-unit

-) to compare actual results
+to compare actual results with their expectation.

-option to pytest invocation.
+--write-changes option to pytest invocation.

 By default, functional tests will not use systemd as a service manager /

 scheduler.
-In order to run tests with systemd, pass the --systemd
+In order to run tests with systemd, pass the --systemd option

 to pytest command.